 Violations of state law should be reported to the NRV911 who will contact the Virginia Tech Police Department to take appropriate legal actions.
-In compliance with the Drug Free Schools and Communities Act, Virginia Tech publishes information regarding the university's educational programs related to drug and alcohol abuse prevention: sanctions for violations of federal, state, and local laws and university policy. a description of health risks associated with alcohol and other drug use: and a description of available treatment programs for Virginia Tech students and employees.
-A complete description of these topics, as provided in the university's annual notification to students and employees, is available online.
-For more comprehensive details, please refer to the University's Policy for a Drug Free University at <a href="http://http:/
+In compliance with the Drug Free Schools and Communities Act, Virginia Tech publishes information regarding the University's educational programs related to drug and alcohol abuse prevention: sanctions for violations of federal, state, and local laws and University policy a description of health risks associated with alcohol and other drug use: and a description of available treatment programs for Virginia Tech students and employees.
+A complete description of these topics, as provided in the University's annual notification to students and employees, is available online.
+For more comprehensive details, please refer to the University's Policyfor a Drug Free University at: https://policies.vt.edu/1020.pdf.

 The Women's Center at Virginia Tech employs counselors.
 Crimes reported to the Women's Center are confidential but information such as the location, date, and offense type are communicated to the Police Department for inclusion in the annual crime statistics.
 Counselors at the Cook Counseling Center provide information to survivors about other community services available to them as well as the procedures for reporting crimes to the Virginia Tech Police Department.
 The Director at Cook Counseling is required to report Clery crimes.
 There are no formal procedures that require professional counselors to inform persons they are counseling of any procedures to report crimes on a voluntary and confidential basis for inclusion in the annual disclosure of crime statistics.
+Virginia Tech is not required to provide a timely warning for non-Clery crimes or crimes reported to a pastoral or professional counselor.